samerfarida/secure-bash-macos-ebook/ebook/about.md

 This book is my way of sharing what I’ve learned with administrators, security engineers, and power users like you.
 My hope is that you’ll use these lessons and examples not just to automate tasks, but to build a security mindset into every script you write.

 Let’s secure Bash together, one script at a time.

-## About the Author

-Sammy Farida is a security architect and lifelong technologist with over a decade of experience in enterprise cybersecurity.
-He currently serves as a Global Solution Security Architect at PwC, where he focuses on endpoint security, automation, and secure architecture at scale.

-Sammy is passionate about Bash scripting, macOS internals, and open-source tooling.
-He is known for making complex topics approachable and actionable, whether building internal tools, designing enterprise security strategies, or automating tasks across thousands of devices.

-This ebook is the result of years spent writing, testing, and refining secure Bash scripts in real-world macOS environments, from personal workflows to global-scale infrastructure.

 ## Dedication